 We now have the Child Maintenance Service (CMS) who are still part of the DWP.

 The Court still has the power to make orders in the following instances:-

 - Foreign residence, ie parent or child living abroad.

 - University children or those over age.

 - If parents are still in the same household.

 - Where there is a maximum maintenance calculation and the parent with care is seeking to top it up.

-- Where a child suffers from a disability and an order is necessary to meet some or all of any expenses related to the child's disability.
+- Where a child suffers from a disability and an order is necessary to meet some or all of any expenses related to their disability.

 - For school fees.

-- To make a deduction for any new children living with the non resident parent in his household, namely, 11% for one child, 14% for two children and 16% for three or more children.
+- To make a deduction for any new children living with the non resident parent in his household, namely, 11% for one, 14% for two and 16% for three or more children.